metio/terraform-provider-k8s/docs/data-sources/kueue_x_k8s_io_cluster_queue_v1beta1_manifest.md

 - `on_flavors` (List of String) onFlavors is a list of ResourceFlavors' names that this AdmissionCheck should run for.If empty, the AdmissionCheck will run for all workloads submitted to the ClusterQueue.

+<a id="nestedatt--spec--fair_sharing"></a>
+### Nested Schema for `spec.fair_sharing`

+Optional:

+- `weight` (String) weight gives a comparative advantage to this ClusterQueue when competing for unusedresources in the cohort against other ClusterQueues.The share of a ClusterQueue is based on the dominant resource usage above nominalquotas for each resource, divided by the weight.Admission prioritizes scheduling workloads from ClusterQueues with the lowest shareand preempting workloads from the ClusterQueues with the highest share.A zero weight implies infinite share value, meaning that this ClusterQueue will alwaysbe at disadvantage against other ClusterQueues.

 <a id="nestedatt--spec--flavor_fungibility"></a>